anzah1/task-affinity-balancer/README.md

   as parameter (script will use pgrep to find the PID), like this:
   `./affinity-lock.sh ThreadedBinary`

+## known issues

+* sometimes threads/processes get assigned a core that will later on get thread or process that consumes lot of resources, workaround is to run the script again

 ## TODO
 - [ ] Make script faster by skipping finding most idle core if thread or process doesn't use much CPU (it makes the script more complicated though).